picoCTF/ansible-roles/roles/docker/README.md

 ### Outbound access for custom Docker networks

+**Warning: This feature does not yet work as expected.
+Please do not enable it.**

 Though not enabled by default, a setting is provided which prevents outbound network access from containers on custom Docker bridge networks, such as [cmgr](https://github.com/ArmyCyberInstitute/cmgr) challenges or